Getting around New York is easy as long as you have your phone. See which New York subway map I use myself in NYC.

 Here are my favorite NYC transit apps I’ve used daily or weekly.

-I even go through how to use each app specifically for each NYC travel situation so don’t skip over a section even if you already use the app.
+Even though #1 is really the only NYC subway app you need, I go through how to use each app specifically for each NYC travel situation so don’t skip over a section even if you already use the app.
 It’s a totally different ballgame for traveling around New York!

-Google Maps is the best NYC subway map app to use.
+Google Maps is the best New York subway map app to use.
 Even though there are other NYC subway maps like Hopstop, Google Maps has been especially trustworthy and is the main app I use for directions because it’s an all-in-one travel app.

 You can find out subway, walking, biking, and car directions on it.
 Even though I know a lot of the subway by heart, I still check with Google Maps to see what my options are based on time and comfort.

 When to Use Google Maps in New York City